 Your Guide to Migrating Outlook Folder Permissions in O365 Tenant Migrations

-Migrating Outlook Folder Level Permissions in an Office 365 tenant to tenant migration is a difficult decision.
+Migrating Outlook Folder Level Permissions in a Microsoft Office 365 tenant to tenant migration is a difficult decision.

 If you are concerned about Calendar Permissions, check out my post here instead.